kelivnjudha/Big-O-JS/README.md

 ```

 # Different Terms for Input
-Different terms for inputs is a very popular gotcha technical interview question.
+Different terms for inputs is a very popular gotcha technical interview question.And to explain it, I'm going to bring up some code that we've seen before where we have a for loop

+followed by another for loop.